-Nitrous oxide (N2O) is a relatively stable greenhouse gas in the troposphere with a lifetime of 121 years Between 1750 and 2012, N2O (IPCC, 2013). accounted for about 6 % of the total increase in radiative forcing due to long-lived greenhouse gases (WMO, 2013).
+Nitrous oxide (N2O) is a relatively stable greenhouse gas in the troposphere with a lifetime of 121 years Between 1750 and 2013, N2O (IPCC, 2013). accounted for about 6% of the total increase in radiative forcing due to long-lived greenhouse gases (WMO, 2014b).
 N2O is the third most important anthropogenic greenhouse gas in the atmosphere.
-The mole fraction of N2O in the atmosphere has increased steadily from about 270 ppb during pre-industrial time to its current value, which is 20% higher.
-N2O is emitted into the atmosphere from natural and anthropogenic sources, including the ocean, soil, combustion of fuels, biomass burning, use of fertilizer and various industrial processes. amount of N2O emitted into the atmosphere by human activities is approximately equal to that derived from natural systems (oceans, chemical oxidation of ammonia in the atmosphere, and soils).
-Most of the anthropogenic N2O comes to the atmosphere from the transformation of fertilizer nitrogen into N2O and its subsequent emission from agricultural soils.
-N2O breaks down mainly by photo-dissociation in the stratosphere, forming nitrogen oxides that trigger ozone depleting reactions, so it may play important role in ozone depletion in the future when other ozone depleting substances are depleted or removed from the atmosphere (Ravishankara et al., 2009).
-However, the complete cycling of N2O in the global nitrogen cycle remains unclear.
+It also plays an important role in stratospheric ozone depletion (Ravishankara et al., 2009).
+The mole fraction of N2O in the atmosphere has increased steadily from its pre-industrial level of 270 ppb to its current value, which is 21% higher.
+Prior to industrialization, the atmospheric N2O burden reflected the balance between emissions from natural systems (soils and oceans), and chemical losses in the stratosphere.
+In the industrial era, additional emissions result from use of synthetic nitrogen fertilizers (direct emissions from agricultural fields and indirect emissions from waterways affected by agricultural runoff), fossil fuel combustion, biomass burning and other minor processes.

-Fig. 5.1 Globally averaged monthly mean mole fraction of N_2O from 1980 to 2012, including deseasonalized long-term trend shown as a red line (top) and annual growth rate (bottom).
+Fig. 5.1 Globally averaged monthly mean mole fraction of N_2O from 1980 to 2013, including deseasonalized long-term trend shown as a red line (top) and annual growth rate (bottom).